 No. All students accepted into the program must go through the entire 2-year curriculum regardless of previous coursework or training.
 Advanced placement will not be awarded to any applicant to the Physician Assistant Program, regardless of prior education or experience.

-No. For the Dual PA/MPH Program, you must first be accepted to the PA Program.
-Your application will then be forwarded to the MPH Admissions Committee for consideration.
-If you are not accepted into the PA program but are still interested in the MPH Program, you would need to apply to that program separately at: https://bouve.northeastern.edu/health-sciences/programs/master-public-health/
+No. For either Dual Degree Option, you must first be accepted into the PA Program.
+Your application will then be considered by the MPH or HI Admissions Committee.
+If you are not accepted into the PA program but are still interested in either the MPH or MSHI Programs, you would need to apply to that program separately at:

-No. If accepted into the Dual Degree Program, you must matriculate in both programs during the same calendar year.
-The MPH Program begins in January each year, and the PA Program begins in August of the same year.
+No. If accepted into a Dual Degree Option, you must matriculate in both programs during the same calendar year.
+The MPH and HI Programs begin in January each year, and the PA Program begins in August of the same year.